 You can manage changes using a toolbar that appears when you hover the mouse cursor over a change marker and then click it.
 The toolbar is displayed together with a frame showing the previous contents of the modified line:

-You can rollback changes by clicking (note that all changes to the file since its last revision will be reverted, not just the current line), and explore the differences between the current and the repository version of the current line by clicking .
+You can roll back changes by clicking and explore the differences between the current and the repository version of the current line by clicking .
 To highlight the fragments that were changed, click .

 Add a remote repository

-If you have cloned a remote Git repository, for example from GitHub, the remote is configured automatically and you do not have to specify it when you want to synchronize with it (i.e. when you perform a pull or a push operation).
+If you have cloned a remote Git repository, for example from GitHub, the remote is configured automatically and you do not have to specify it when you want to sync with it.
+The default name Git gives to the remote you've cloned from is origin.

 Invoke the Push dialog when you are ready to push your commits by selecting from the main menu, or press Ctrl+Shift+K.

 In the dialog that opens, specify the remote name and the URL where it will be hosted, and click OK.

 In some cases, you also need to add a second remote repository.
 This may be useful, for example, if you have cloned a repository that you do not have write access to, and you are going to push changes to your own fork of the original project.
 Another common scenario is that you have cloned your own repository that is somebody else's project fork, and you need to synchronize with the original project and fetch changes from it.
-In this case: